wilofice/enel/docs/start-guide.md

 - ChromaDB must be running and reachable at the URL specified in `config.json`.
 - The app uses the official ChromaDB JavaScript client, so no manual HTTP configuration is required.
 - The Whisper CLI should be installed when using the local ASR engine.
+- The assistant job processes only messages from the last `assistantLookbackDays` days, newest first.